pexlechris/pexlechris-save-active-plugins/README.md

 # Save active plugins to Favorite Plugins for debugging purposes

-This is the plugin I as developed and I am writing a blog post about this.

-Can you generate for me an image that includes related concepts such as debugging plugins, active plugins, inactive plugins and heart because of concept fav plugins = favourite plugins

 Have you ever been in a situation where you needed to disable all active plugins and re-enable them one by one to identify which plugin is causing the bug?

 You start by disabling all plugins, but when it’s time to re-enable them one by one, do you struggle to remember which plugins were originally active?